Bouncer: Sweden

 In Sweden, there are special security officers referred to as Ordningsvakt with limited policing duties who share the use of force monopoly with the police, thus having more or less the same obligations as the police to report crime and intervene when on duty.
 They are trained and ordained by the Swedish Police Authority to maintain and enforce public order at venues or areas where the police cannot permanently divert resources to enforce public order themselves.
 These security officers have powers of citizen's arrest and to verbally dismiss, physically remove, or detain those who disturb or pose an immediate threat to public order or safety, by using a reasonable amount of force.
 They can also detain or otherwise take into custody those who are drunk and disorderly and turn them over to police custody as soon as possible.
 An Ordningsvakt is recruited by the police and must go through a battery of physical tests, a language test, and an interview board before going through a two-week training program which teaches behaviour, conflict management, criminal law, physical intervention, the use of telescopic batons and handcuffs, first aid, equal opportunities and discrimination, and arrest procedures.
 He or she must then be re-certified every three years.
 At the end of each shift, a written shift report must always be submitted to the police.

-An Ordningsvakt is either employed by a private security company, such as Securitas or G4S, where they commonly work at shopping malls, hospitals, public transportation, or as privateers employed by bar or nightclub owners.
+An Ordningsvakt is either employed by a private security company, such as Securitas AB or G4S, where they commonly work at shopping malls, hospitals, public transportation, or as privateers employed by bar or nightclub owners.
 But despite employment, their first and foremost loyalty lies with the police, who manage and supervise them in the field.
 They can also be used to augment the police at football matches and high-risk football derbies (after receiving special training).
 An Ordningsvakt is required to wear a special uniform, which is similar to that of a police officer, but made out of a brighter blue colour and with slightly different emblems so they are easily identified as an Ordningsvakt but also make their connection to the police as obvious as possible.
 Some security officers are allowed to carry firearms, but this is rare.
 While on duty, an Ordningsvakt, just like a police officer, is regarded as a public servant, and an assault or threats against one will be punished more harshly.
 A lawful order given by an Ordningsvakt must be obeyed; otherwise, physical force may be used to enforce that order.
 Resisting at this point is illegal and punishable by prison.